mens behaviour change

 - the program provides options for support to current or previous partners and their children, who have been impacted by their violence

-Our Men’s Behaviour Change program is accredited by the NSW Attorney General and Justice Department and holds membership with the NSW State Men’s Behaviour Change Network.
+Our Men’s Behaviour Change program is accredited by the NSW Department of Communities and Justice and holds membership with the NSW State Men’s Behaviour Change Network.

 The Engage2Change program is delivered in Kempsey and the Nambucca Valley on the Mid North Coast, NSW.